GhostAIDLP/GhostAI_DLP/PERFORMANCE_REPORT.md

 ## 📋 Conclusion

-The GhostAI DLP SDK demonstrates **exceptional performance** in latency and throughput, making it suitable for high-volume production environments.
+The GhostAI firewall SDK demonstrates **exceptional performance** in latency and throughput, making it suitable for high-volume production environments.
 While accuracy metrics need improvement, the foundation is solid and can be enhanced through targeted optimizations.

 ### **Key Strengths:**
 - ✅ **Ultra-low latency** (4.57ms average)